JacksonKearl/6.179PSet2/README.md

 ### Implementation: Tips and Tricks

+#### Player
+The only thing we need to do for PLayer is tell the map what order to store its Player keys in.

 #### PlayerStats
 This class is responsible for maintaining each player's stats for a given tournament and simulating how these stats change as the player interacts with other players.